 F.E.
 Baker had a long involvement in motorcycle manufacture, firstly in America and then with William Beardmore and Co.
 He was the founder of Precision Motorcycles.

-Frank and Harold Bowden were the driving force behind Raleigh and Sturmey-Archer.
+Frank Bowden and his son Harold were the driving forces behind Raleigh and Sturmey-Archer.
 The name lives on with the Bowden Cable.

 The first petrol-driven vehicle.